 As a publicly engaged scholar, Sarah’s research has been cited in several high profile media outlets including The New York Times, The Economist, and the Washington Post.
 Prior to her graduate work, Sarah worked in the non-profit sector.
 As a result, she cares about doing research that matters for academics, policy makers, and ordinary citizens.
-Her public engagement projects include The Society Pages and The Scholars Strategy Network.

 - PhD, Sociology, University of Minnesota, 2013